Saikat2407/OPPS-/README.md

 Polymorphism -> Act of representing same thing in multiple ways.

-Super class's reference variable can refer to an object of sub-class.
+Super class's reference variable can refer to an object of subclass.

 Types of polymorphism